Dez Fafara: Collaborations

 Fafara has appeared on more than twelve soundtrack records, including Scream 3: The Album, which also went gold.
 He also collaborated with Ozzy Osbourne for a remake of "Shock the Monkey", a song originally by Peter Gabriel, that was released on the Coal Chamber album Chamber Music.
 This song propelled this record to debut 22 on the Billboard charts upon release.

 Fafara recorded and provided vocals for the song "Baptized in the Redemption" on Roadrunner Records' 25th anniversary compilation album Roadrunner United, alongside Dino Cazares (Fear Factory), Andreas Kisser (Sepultura), Paul Gray (Slipknot) and Roy Mayorga (Stone Sour, ex-Soulfly).
 Dez worked with Nikki Sixx (Mötley Crüe) on a song called "Where Is God Tonight?"

 In November 2011, it was announced that Fafara would appear on a track in Soulfly's eighth studio album.
 The album is titled Enslaved and was released on March 13; the song Fafara appears in is called "Redemption of Man by God."
 In 2012, he performed on the song "Bastards!" by Canadian hardcore band Cancer Bats on their album Dead Set on Living.

+Management

+Fafara has founded The Oracle Management, an artist management company.
+The company currently manages bands like Cradle of Filth and Black Satellite, as well as Fafara's own Coal Chamber and DevilDriver.

 Personal life

 Fafara's wife is named Anahstasia, and she appears on the cover of the second Coal Chamber album Chamber Music.
-Fafara has three sons: Tyler (born 1991), Kaleb (born 1994) and Simon (born 1997).
-"Tyler's Song", from the album Chamber Music, was written for Tyler.
-Simon, age nine at the time, added backing growls on DevilDriver's third album, The Last Kind Words (2007), on the song "Tirades of Truth", during the last two lines of the chorus.
+Fafara has three sons, born in 1991, 1994 and 1997.

 Fafara is a vegan.
 He expresses disgust towards the idea that animals are used for food and feels that people are starting to view plant-based foods as "good for your body, good for the environment."
 Fafara also said that going vegan made a substantial improvement on his health.
 Fafara is also freemason, citing his interest in charity for the Navajo nation in the American southwest as the driving factor for him to join.

-Tattoos

-Fafara got his first tattoo at the age of 16.
-He has a large assortment of tattoos, including a tribal tattoo on his chin, an assortment of Mayan/Aztec tattoos on his chest and left arm, the DevilDriver logo on his upper arm and face, and the Coal Chamber logo on his forearm.
-He also has a tattoo reading DEZ on his knuckles. in 2019, Fafara extended the tribal tattoo on his chin to extend down his neck and jawline.
-This new addition featured vibrant colors and a range of Mayan/Aztec styles.